+Course Outcomes:

-Course Outcomes: At the end of the course, the student will be able to:
+At the end of the course, the student will be able to:

-- Understand the fundamental concepts navigation and GLONASS Overview, User position and velocity calculations. - Learn navigation signal structure and its components in terms of power levels and navigation comparison between GPS and GALILEO. - Understand the working of Receiver architecture and types of Data Errors. - Understand about Differential GPS, Geometric analysis and GPS/INS Integration architectures. - Understand the navigation in surveying, Mapping and Geographical Information System, and GPS data in RINEX format, determining position.
+- 1. Understand the fundamental concepts navigation, user position and velocity calculations. - 2.
+Learn navigation signal structure and its components in terms of power levels and navigation comparison between GPS. - 3.
+Understand the working of Receiver architecture and types of Data Errors. - 4.
+Analyzes prediction of coefficients in kalman filter which is used for guidance, navigation, and control of vehicles, particularly aircraft, spacecraft and ships positioned dynamically. - 5.
+Understand about Differential GPS, Geometric analysis and GPS/INS Integration architectures.